swiftlang/swift-foundation/Proposals/0011-concurrency-safe-notifications.md

 `NotificationCenter.Message` is designed to interoperate with existing uses of `Notification` by sharing `Notification.Name` identifiers.
 This means an observer expecting `NotificationCenter.Message` will be called when a `Notification` is posted if the `Notification.Name` identifier matches, and vice versa.

-The protocol specifies `makeMessage(:Notification)` and `makeNotification(:Self)` to transform the payload between posters and observers of both the `NotificationCenter.Message` and `Notification` types.
+The protocol specifies `makeMessage(_:)` and `makeNotification(_:)` to transform the payload between posters and observers of both the `NotificationCenter.Message` and `Notification` types.
 These methods have default implementations in cases where interoperability with `Notification` is not necessary.

 For `Message` types that do not need to interoperate with existing `Notification` uses, the `name` property does not need to be specified, and will default to the fully qualified name of the `Message` type, e.g. `MyModule.MyMessage`.
 Note that when using this default, renaming the type or relocating it to another module has a similar effect as changing ABI, as any code that was compiled separately will not be aware of the name change until recompiled.
 Developers can control this effect by explicitly setting the `name` property if needed.